 - Palazzo Gritti Badoer.
 This majestic palace owes its name to its former owners, the powerful Venetian family of the Gritti.
 Its most notable member was the Doge of Venice during the Renaissance, Andrea Gritti, who led the Venetian armies against the League of Cambrai, which sought to stop Venice's expansionist ambitions in France.

-5. Gondola ride along the canals with guided tour of the city and entrance to St. Mark's Basilica
+Gondola ride with city tour and entrance to St. Mark's Basilica

 St. Mark's Basilica

 Since it was built in 832, St. Mark's Basilica has been the most important religious temple in Venice.
-This is what you will learn on the guided tour included in this pack, where you will discover how this church was built to house the alleged relics of St. Mark the Evangelist stolen from Alexandria.
+This is what you will learn on the guided tour included in this pack, where you will discover that this church was built to house the supposed relics of St. Mark the Evangelist stolen from Alexandria.

-Located in St. Mark's Square, this temple of Latin cross plan and five domes, houses in its gilded interiors more than 4,000 square meters of mosaics, relevant works of famous Venetian painters, and 500 columns dating from the third century.
+Located in St. Mark's Square, this temple of Latin cross plan and five domes, houses in its gilded interiors more than 4,000 square meters of mosaics, relevant works of famous Venetian painters and 500 columns of the third century.
 Do not miss its Byzantine treasure of gold and silver from the sacking of Constantinople and its important Pala d'Oro, an altarpiece of precious stones made by medieval goldsmiths.

-St. Mark's Basilica is located, of course, in St. Mark's Square, one of the most famous in the whole world and the center of the city and the social life of Venice since it was founded in the ninth century.
-From here you can admire many historical buildings and monuments, such as the Doge's Palace, the columns of St. Mark and St. Theodore, the Campanile Tower and the Torre dell'Orologio, with its jaw-dropping astronomical clock.
+St. Mark's Basilica is located, of course, in St. Mark's Square, one of the most famous squares in the world and the center of the city and the social life of Venice since it was founded in the ninth century.
+From here you can admire many historical buildings and monuments, such as the Doge's Palace, the columns of St. Mark and St. Theodore, the Campanile Tower and the Torre dell'Orologio, a wonderful Astronomical Clock.

 Church of Santa Maria Formosa

-This 1492 church, designed by the Renaissance architect Mauro Codussi, was built on the site of a 7th-century temple which, according to tradition, was one of the eight churches founded by San Magno, bishop of Oderzo.
+This church of 1492, designed by the Renaissance architect Mauro Codussi, was built on the site of a 7th century temple which, according to tradition, was one of the eight churches founded by St. Magnus, bishop of Oderzo.